Romances (Luis Miguel album): Recording and musical style

-Miguel collaborated with Silvetti for the arrangement of Romances, while Manzanero was in charge of direction.
+Luis Miguel collaborated with Silvetti for the arrangement of Romances, while Manzanero was in charge of direction.
 Recording began on 18 March 1997, at Ocean Way Recording in Hollywood and at The Hit Factory in New York City.
 During the recording of Romances, as in Romance, Silvetti employed his signature style of arrangements known as the "Silvetti Sound", which Leila Cobo of Billboard describes as "anchored in sweeping melodies, lush string arrangements, acoustic instrumentation, and above all, unabashed romanticism".
 Silvetti has stated that when he produces an album he does not simply copy his own arrangements, because he feels that would be "ridiculous", and prefers to be creative within his own style.
-About the selection of songs for the album, Manzanero stated that "I give [Miguel] the songs, and he chooses what he wants to record."
+About the selection of songs for the album, Manzanero stated that "I give [Luis Miguel] the songs, and he chooses what he wants to record."
 Participants in the recording sessions included sixty-one musicians from the Los Angeles Philharmonic.

-Miguel covers twelve ballads in Romances, including songs by José Antonio Méndez, Carlos Arturo Briz, Consuelo Velázquez Álvaro Carrillo, Roberto Cantoral, María Grever, Enrique Santos Discépolo, Agustín Lara.
+Luis Miguel covers twelve ballads in Romances, including songs by José Antonio Méndez, Carlos Arturo Briz, Consuelo Velázquez Álvaro Carrillo, Roberto Cantoral, María Grever, Enrique Santos Discépolo, Agustín Lara.
 He also covers songs from other musical styles including tango ("Uno"), bossa nova ("Mañana de Carnaval"), and French ("De Quererte Así").
-Miguel had performed some of the aforementioned composers' songs on his previous Romance albums.
-Miguel recorded Manazero's songs "Voy a Apagar la Luz/Contigo Aprendí" ("I Am Going To Turn Off The Lights/With You I Learned") and "Amanecer" ("To Be Awake").
+Luis Miguel had performed some of the aforementioned composers' songs on his previous Romance albums.
+Luis Miguel recorded Manazero's songs "Voy a Apagar la Luz/Contigo Aprendí" ("I Am Going To Turn Off The Lights/With You I Learned") and "Amanecer" ("To Be Awake").
 The two original compositions were "Por Debajo de la Mesa" ("Underneath the Table") by Manzanero and "Contigo (Estar Contigo)" ("To Be With You") by Bebu Silvetti and Sylvia Riera Ibáñez.